octetsplicer/LAZYPARIAH/README.md

     -D, --fd INTEGER                 Specify the file descriptor used by the target for TCP.
 Required for certain payloads.
     -P, --pv INTEGER                 Specify Python version for payload.
 Must be either 2 or 3.
 By default, no version is specified.
     -N, --no-new-line                Do not append a new-line character to the end of the payload.
+        --b64                        Encode a c_binary, rust_binary or java_class payload in base-64.
+        --hex                        Encode a c_binary, rust_binary or java_class payload in hexadecimal.
+        --gzip                       Compress a c_binary, rust_binary or java_class payload using zlib.
+        --gzip_b64                   Compress a c_binary, rust_binary or java_class payload using zlib and encode the result in base-64.
+        --gzip_hex                   Compress a c_binary, rust_binary or java_class payload using zlib and encode the result in hexadecimal.
 ```

 ## Further Notes and Examples